SafetyPanda/OpenBSD-Bootstrap/README.md

-# dotfiles
+# OpenBSD Bootstrap

-My OpenBSD dotfiles.
+My OpenBSD dotfiles and packages I use.
 Shamelessly stolen and modifed from: https://www.github.com/crhenr/dotfiles

 ## How to install